vlin00f/frtib.gov/_pages/Careers/why-work-at-frtib/index.md

 FRTIB offers multiple work schedule options and up to three (3) day per week Telework.
 Flexible schedules allow our employees the option to work on a schedule to balance employee and agency needs.
 IT support and resources enable collaboration with your team inside and outside of the office.

 ### Benefits:
-We provide our employees with a first-class benefit package, including health insurance, life insurance, retirement, 10 paid holidays per year, vacation time, and more!
-In addition, we offer training/career development opportunities, flexible work schedules, and, in many locations, on-site fitness centers, health clinics, and child care centers.
+We provide our employees with a first-class benefit package, including health insurance, life insurance, retirement, 11 paid holidays per year, vacation time, and more!
+In addition, we offer training/career development opportunities, flexible work schedules, and an on-site fitness center.